Ten years ago I considered myself a committed Republican, if only because my parents were Republicans.

 And it sounds really great on paper.
 I didn’t want to steal Senator Sanders’ thunder, so I won’t go into all 12 points here, but I did choose the six that I feel are the most important.
 I tried to link to as many reputable sources as I could because, well, I don’t expect you to take my word for it.
 In fact, I wouldn’t really respect you if you did.

-According to Senator Sanders, a $1 trillion investment in America’s infrastructure could net as many as 13 million jobs and make the US more productive and efficient.
+According to Senator Sanders, a $1 trillion investment in fixing U.S. infrastructure problems could net as many as 13 million jobs and make the US more productive and efficient.
 Let’s compare this with the estimated $3 trillion price tag of, say, the Iraq War, and decide which is a better investment.
 It’s a matter of priorities, people.

 #2: Climate change